Single monkey-saddle singularity of a Fermi surface and its instabilities: Summary

 We then turned our attention to the effects of interactions for an isolated odd monkey-saddle singularity.
 Renormalization group flows inform us that the interactions are relevant\, \cite{monkey_saddle}, but do not identify the fate of the electronic state when the chemical potential is placed at the value where the Fermi surface changes its topology.
 We carried out a mean-field calculation, including on-site and nearest-neighbor interactions, that resolves the fate of the monkey-saddle singularity.

 For the case of spinful electrons, we obtained two phases as a result of the addition of these interactions.
 One is a paramagnetic phase in which the interactions lead to a deformation of the Fermi surface that avoids the singularity.
 Basically, the system avoids the divergent DOS through a renormalization of the nearest-neighbor hopping amplitude that redraws the shape of the Fermi surface without breaking any lattice symmetry.
-The other phase is an itinerant ferromagnet, i.e., with Fermi surfaces of different topology for the up and down spin species.
-This case is particularly interesting in that quantum oscillations of magneto-resistance would reveal two different periods for Shubnikov-de Haas oscillations associated with the up and down spins that differ by a factor close to 3.
+The other phase is an itinerant ferromagnet, i.e., with Fermi surfaces of different topology for the up- and down-spin species.
+This case is particularly interesting in that quantum oscillations of magneto-resistance would reveal two different periods for Shubnikov--de Haas oscillations associated with the up and down spins that differ by a factor close to 3.

-In contrast to the spinful case, we have shown for spinless electrons that, in the presence of short-range repulsive interaction that are treated at the mean-field level, a monkey-saddle singularity can be stabilized by fine-tuning the hopping amplitudes.
+In contrast to the spinful case, we have shown for spinless electrons that, in the presence of short-range repulsive interaction that are treated at the mean-field level, a monkey-saddle singularity can be stabilized by fine tuning the hopping amplitudes.

-As opposed to van-Hove singularities, monkey-saddle singularities do not generically appear.
-Instead, they require the fine-tuning of at least one parameter in addition to the chemical potential in noninteracting 2D Hamiltonians.
-We have shown that, by fine-tuning two parameters in a spinless 2D Hamiltonian with nearest-neighbor interactions, one can obtain a monkey-saddle singularity.
+As opposed to van Hove singularities, monkey-saddle singularities do not generically appear.
+Instead, they require the fine tuning of at least one parameter in addition to the chemical potential in noninteracting 2D Hamiltonians.
+We have shown that, by fine tuning two parameters in a spinless 2D Hamiltonian with nearest-neighbor interactions, one can obtain a monkey-saddle singularity.
 Recent experimental research efforts have been directed at increasing the number of continuously tunable parameters in 2D materials, most prominently in van der Waals materials.
 Such parameters include magnetic field, displacement field, and twist angles.
 It is thus opportune to look for monkey-saddle physics in these materials.

 While these instabilities resolve the fate of the singularity in the presence of interactions, there is a regime of temperatures for which the quasiparticle lifetimes should display non-Fermi liquid behavior, up to the low temperature scale for which the instabilities occur.
 In all, both these intermediate regimes, as well as the interesting signatures of the instabilities due to the multiple Fermi-surface topologies and geometries that result from interactions, make these systems rather rich, and worthy of further investigations.